-Formerly: KwaZulu-Natal Provincial Legislature
+Formerly: KwaZulu-Natal Provincial Legislature and National Assembly

 He was born in Willowfontein, Pietermaritzburg on 2 February 1956.
 At the age of 26, he completed his degree in medicine at the University of Natal.
 By 1983 his internship at the McCord Hospital was completed and he gained employment at Edendale Hospital in his hometown of Pietermaritzburg in the following year.
-Due to the apartheid he was forced into exile in Swaziland, eventually settling in Zimbabwe.
+Due to apartheid he was forced into exile in Swaziland, eventually settling in Zimbabwe.

 Upon his return to South Africa in 1991, Dr Mkhize began serving the ANC as a member of its national health secretariat- the structure that was tasked with the responsibility of developing the country's health policy.
 At the start of the democratic dispensation, Dr Mkhize was appointed as the MEC for Health in 1994- a position he held for a decade.
 He was the longest serving provincial health MEC in the country.
 In 2004, he was appointed MEC for Finance and Economic Development in Kwazulu-Natal.
 At the same time he was also the chairperson of the ANC's National Education and Health subcommittee.